- Home

 Candidates satisfying the following criteria are eligible to apply for the Five-Year Integrated Programme in Management of IIM Amritsar.

-• (ii) Qualifying Exam: Candidate should have passed Standard XII/HSC or equivalent examination in 2024 or appearing in 2025 with Mathematics as a compulsory paper.
+- (ii) Qualifying Exam: Candidate should have passed Standard XII/HSC or equivalent examination in 2025 or be appearing in 2026 with Mathematics or Applied Mathematics as a compulsory paper.

-Version dated December-2024.
+Version dated January-2026.
 This document is copyrighted to Indian Institute of Management Amritsar.
 It may not be reproduced without permission.
-All information in this document is valid for admission cycle of the i-MBA Program of 2025-2030 batch.
+All information in this document is valid for admission cycle of the IPM Program of 2026-2031 batch.
 No inference can be made from this document about the admissions process that may be followed in future admission cycles.
-IIM Amritsar reserves the right to change, modify or adopt any new admission process that it deems necessary at any point, subject to the approval of the IIM Amritsar Admissions Committee.
-Any dispute on Admissions for the various i-MBA Programs of 2025-2030 batch is restricted to the jurisdiction of competent courts within the territorial jurisdiction of the city of Amritsar in the State of Punjab.
+IIM Amritsar reserves the right to change, modify or adopt any new admission process that it deems necessary at any point, subject to the approval of the IIM Amritsar Academic Council.
+Any dispute on Admissions for the IPM batch of 2026-2031 batch is restricted to the jurisdiction of competent courts within the territorial jurisdiction of the city of Amritsar in the State of Punjab.

-• Note 1: Candidates who are likely to complete standard XII/ HSC or equivalent by June 30, 2025, can also apply, subject to meeting the eligibility criteria as mentioned above.
+- Note 1: Candidates who are likely to complete standard XII/ HSC or equivalent by June 30, 2026, can also apply, subject to meeting the eligibility criteria as mentioned above.
 If selected, such candidates will be offered admission to the programme on a provisional basis.
-At the time of registration for the programme, such candidates must produce standard X/ SSC and standard XII/ HSC or equivalent examinations mark sheet along with a school-leaving certificate/migration certificate, failing which the candidate’s provisional admission offer will stand cancelled.
+At the time of registration for the programme, such a candidate must produce a standard X/ SSC and a standard XII/ HSC or equivalent examination mark sheet along with a school-leaving certificate/migration certificate, failing which the candidate’s provisional admission offer will stand cancelled.

-1. Step 1: Shortlisting for the admission process of the i-MBA program of IIM Amritsar will be done on the basis of the IPM-AT 2025 test conducted by IIM-Indore.
-Candidates should, therefore, begin their application process by applying for the IPM-AT 2025 test.
-Details of the test, including test fee, test centres, test admit cards, and schedule will be available at www.iimidr.ac.in.
+- Step 1: Shortlisting for the IPM admission process at IIM Amritsar will be based on the IPM-AT 2026 test conducted by IIM-Indore.
+Candidates should, therefore, begin their application process by applying for the IPM-AT 2026 test.
+Details of the test, including test fee, test centres, test admit cards and schedule will be available at www.iimidr.ac.in .

 Stage 1: